 minimal attributes on the

-does not look too different to a regular HTML component.
-In fact we will see below, we can add the
+component does not look too different to a regular HTML component.
+In fact, we will see below, we

-usual attributes we have on an HTML5 video element.
-We use a Mux promotional video for the playback-id
+can add the usual attributes we have on an HTML5 video element.
+We use a Mux promotional video for

 In the markup below, we take it up a level, adding attributes to reduce layout shift and video controls as well as some styling.
 We learn more about reducing cumulative shift and lazy-loading video in the Svelte Video blog tutorial.
 We use SvelteKit there, though Astro works with Svelte components.